pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-CPC.md

 # Library support

-Library support for CPC is fairly complete
+Library support for CPC is fairly complete, the firmware interposer functionality allows usage of all z80 registers and z88dk's assembler written optimised standard library.

 ## Generic console